CSIRT-SK/viruschecker/docs/rest-api/rest-api.md

 * **400 Bad Request**

-    If file was not recieved.
+    If file was not received.

 Gateway REST API
 ================